mrozbarry/it-was-a-git-day/README.md

 # IMPORTANT NOTE

-This isn't ready for public consumption yet
+This isn't ready for public consumption yet.

 # What is this?